FBullier/beevibe/README.md

 ## 🐝 **About Beevibe**
 Beevibe is a Python package designed to make it easier to train advanced language models on text datasets with specific themes and perform accurate inference on new sentences.
 Beevibe is built to empower developers and researchers with tools that are efficient, intuitive, and scalable.

 Beevibe leverages modern features to simplify workflows and enhance user experience.

+---

+## ✨ **Features**

 It integrates:

+- **Simplified Usage**: Designed for simplicity and efficiency, making it lightweight and easy to use.
+- **Powered Functionalities**:
   - Energy-efficient training using QLoRA.
   - Seamless creation of classification heads.
   - High-level functions to manage holdout and cross-validation.
-- Example-guided workflows to streamline onboarding.

----

-## ✨ **Features**

-- **Simplified Usage**: Designed for simplicity and efficiency, making it lightweight and easy to use.
-- **AI-Powered Functionalities**:
-  - OpenAI integration for modern interaction.
-  - Proposal of result interpretation
-  - Automated classification head creation .
 - **Tutorial-Ready**:
   - Comes with synthetic datasets for Elegana Customer Relationship Management
   - Covering binary, multi-class, and multi-label classification.